-Remote Apartment Tours are the first step and our Chief Creative Officer, Jason Naumann, just published a very informative and helpful piece on how to produce those quickly and efficiently to deliver key information to the potential renter that will push them to convert.
+Remote Apartment Tours are the first step.
+Our Chief Creative Officer, Jason Naumann, just published a very informative and helpful piece on how to produce your own apartment video tours quickly and efficiently to deliver key information to the potential renter that will push them to convert.

 Live Streaming is another great option.
 There are several platforms that allow live streaming, but once that live stream is over, it’s important to follow that up with social advertising to ensure your remote tour is seen.
 Work with your GTMA digital team to download that live stream and turn it into short social ads to bring awareness and fill the funnel with leads.

 Additionally, now more than ever, the use of geotargeted advertising techniques allow those virtual tour social ads to be seen by potential renters already in your neighborhood.
-We find the majority of renters are moving within the city they currently reside, so geomarketing techniques are an important piece of any good strategy.
+We find the majority of renters are moving within the city they currently reside in, so geo-marketing techniques are an important piece of any good strategy.
 Those edited live stream short clips can also be emailed to potential renters.
-We also suggest posting them on Instagram Stories, IGTV, YouTube, Yelp, LinkedIn, Twitter, Gmail Ads, Snapchat, etc. and then creating ads out of each clip to point back to the full version of the video stream.
+We also suggest posting them on Instagram Stories, IGTV, YouTube, Yelp, LinkedIn, Twitter, Gmail Ads, Snapchat, etc., and then creating ads out of each clip to point back to the full version of the video stream.

 Bring a marketing strategy to your communications strategy.